 - Credit by departmental examination from another institution will be evaluated on a case-by-case basis.
 Credits awarded by another institution solely on the basis of SAT or ACT scores will not be accepted by FGCU.

 - Courses with a transfer grade of C- or below may not be used toward completion of Communication and Computation Skills (previously know as Gordon Rule requirements).

 - An equivalent FGCU course number will be entered on the student’s official academic transcript.

 - Transfer credits will not be computed into a student's FGCU institutional GPA for FGCU coursework, but will be included in the student’s overall GPA.

-- Transfer students from non-regionally accredited Florida institutions that follow the state common course numbering system may have a limited number of courses articulated.
+- Transfer students from non-regionally accredited Florida institutions that follow the state common course numbering system may have a limited number of courses transfer.

 - Transfer of credit from an institution based on the quarter system will be converted to the semester system by multiplying the credit by a factor of .67.

 College Credit for Military Training and Education Courses:

 - The Office of Transfer Articulation shall review college credit submitted by an applicant which was earned through military training or coursework which is recognized by the American Council on Education (ACE).

 - The Office of Transfer Articulation shall utilize the ACE Guide to the Evaluation of Educational Experiences in the Armed Services (as listed on the Joint Services Transcript (JST) or the Community College of the Air Force Transcript (CCA)) in order to determine equivalency and alignment of military training or coursework with appropriate university courses.